Factory Pattern in Java: Streamlining Object Creation

 }

-Now on the client code we can create different types of coins using the factory class.
+Now, in the client code, we can generate various types of coins using the factory class.

 LOGGER.info("The alchemist begins his work.");